dramamine/vlc-ratings/README.md

 # vlc-ratings
 Ratings extension for VLC media player

+dramamine fork: fixed a bug causing data file to be overwritten if there's no config file.

 <!-- md-toc-begin -->
 * [About](#about)
 * [Showing the "Ratings" column in the playlist](#showing-the-ratings-column-in-the-playlist)